-- Declare a hash variable by my %fred, such a hash occupies a different namespace from \$fred and @fred. - A hash stores (key, value) pairs for each string scalar (the key), it stores an arbitrary scalar (the value). - Think of a hash as: a two-column database table stored in memory, from unique keys to non-unique values, indexed on keys:
+- Declare a hash variable by my %fred, such a hash occupies a different namespace from %fred and @fred. - A hash stores (key, value) pairs for each string scalar (the key), it stores an arbitrary scalar (the value). - Think: a two-column database table stored in memory, from unique keys to non-unique values, indexed on keys: